Silver Lake, Providence, Rhode Island: Demographics

 In 1990, nearly 43% of Silver Lake residents claimed some Italian ancestry.
 That same census showed that about 7% of Silver Lake's residents Hispanic, 2.3% were Asian, and 2% were African-American.
 Median family income in Silver Lake was $27,736, about 2% lower than the citywide average.
 16% of families lived in poverty.

 According to the 2000 census, 10,943 persons resided in Silver Lake, an increase from the 9,141 residents who called Silver Lake home in 1990.
 Between 1990 and 2000 the percentage of non-white residents in Silver Lake rose from 11 percent to 57.6 percent.
 42 percent of Silver Lake's residents were Hispanic; 42% were White; 3.7 percent were Asian; and 8 percent were African-American.
 In 2000, more than half (58%) of the residents of age 25 or older were high school graduates.
 59% of children under the age of six speak a language other than English as their primary language.

 Housing tenure in Silver Lake has remained mostly unchanged over the past decade.
 The proportion of owner-occupied housing units declined slightly from 36.6 percent to 35 percent between 1990 and 2000.
 About a fifth of all housing units in Silver Lake are single-family units, and most other structures house two to four families.
 8 percent of all housing units in Silver Lake are located in buildings with five or more housing units, reflecting the more suburban character of much of the neighborhood.

 The median family income was $27,981, below the citywide average of $32,058.
 28% of families were below the poverty level while 15% receive some form of public assistance.
 18% of children under the age of six had been exposed to high levels of lead.

 Government

-Over half of Silver Lake is within Ward 7, which is represented in the Providence City Council by Democrat John J. Igliozzi.
-The eastern portion of Silver Lake is within Ward 15, represented by Democrat Sabina Matos.
+Over half of Silver Lake is within Ward 7, which is represented in the Providence City Council by Democrat Ana Vargas.
+The eastern portion of Silver Lake is within Ward 15, represented by Democrat Oscar Vargas.
+Ward 15 was formerly represented by the current Rhode Island Lieutenant Governor Sabina Matos, the first Dominican-American elected to statewide office in the United States as well as the first Black statewide officeholder in Rhode Island.